-- No one should be at lake or dock without adult supervision
+- No one should be at a lake or dock without adult supervision

-- Flag ceremonies: there is to be no talking from the time we line up for flag ceremony until its conclusion; do not lean against fence (it’s not sturdy)
+- Flag ceremonies: there is to be no talking from the time we line up for flag ceremony until its conclusion

 - Please note that one of the restrooms may intermittently be used/labeled for males–pay attention to sign on door before entering.

-All campers must check-in with camp coordinators in Legacy Lodge.
+All campers must check-in with camp coordinators at the pre-designated check-in site.

-Parents not staying overnight will leave daughters’ belongings in the designated area at Legacy lawn and say good-byes there (i.e., parents not staying overnight should NOT transport daughters’ belongings to lodging units).
+Parents not staying overnight will leave daughters’ belongings in the designated area at check-in and say good-byes there (i.e., parents not staying overnight should NOT transport daughters’ belongings to lodging units).
 Parents who are dropping girls off at camp should check with their group/troop leader before leaving.

-If you have more adults in your group than required, please check in with camp coordinators in Legacy Lodge to see if general assistance is needed.
+If you have more adults in your group than required, please check in with camp coordinators to see if general assistance is needed.

 All troop leaders should have with them permission slips, health forms, and any medications needed for their girls.
-In addition, a first aider and supplies will be available in Legacy Lodge.
+In addition, a first aider and supplies will be available at the front of camp.

 Troops doing flag ceremony will have instructions in their folders.
 Feel free to practice the flag ceremonies before you do them.
 Troop assisting with a meal should arrive 30 mins before meal time.

 There is no maid service at camp.
 Please remember that your girls are responsible for cleaning their units before departure.
 Do check and make sure it is acceptably cleaned.
 The sleeping area should be swept and no trash or debris left in bunks.
-For cabins, mattresses should be propped up on bunks.
+Follow all provided check-out procedures.